spatialcarpentry/spatial-analysis-pres/slides/overview.md

 ----

-- What can be analyzed spatially?
+- Elements of  spatial analysis
-- What are the available methods?
+- A few basic methods